p14c31355/calgae/README.md

 ```bash
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh && source ~/.cargo/env
 ```
+Note: To make the PATH permanent, add `source ~/.cargo/env` to your shell configuration file (e.g., ~/.bashrc or ~/.zshrc) and then source it or open a new terminal.

 ### Zig
 ```bash
 wget https://ziglang.org/download/0.13.0/zig-linux-x86_64-0.13.0.tar.xz && tar -xf zig-linux-x86_64-0.13.0.tar.xz && sudo mv zig-linux-x86_64-0.13.0 /opt/zig && export PATH=$PATH:/opt/zig
 ```
+Note: To make the PATH permanent, add `export PATH=$PATH:/opt/zig` to your shell configuration file (e.g., ~/.bashrc or ~/.zshrc) and then source it or open a new terminal.

 ### Lean4
 ```bash
 curl https://raw.githubusercontent.com/leanprover/lean4/master/scripts/install_ubuntu.sh | sh && export PATH=$PATH:$HOME/.elan/bin
 ```
+Note: To make the PATH permanent, add `export PATH=$PATH:$HOME/.elan/bin` to your shell configuration file (e.g., ~/.bashrc or ~/.zshrc) and then source it or open a new terminal.

 ### Mojo
 ```bash